amrahs02/Smaart-EdSol/README.md

 ## How It Works
 The home page (/) is publicly accessible.
 The protected page (/protected) requires the user to be signed in.
-If the user is not logged in, they will be redirected to the home page with a message: "To use this page, you have to log in."
+If the user is not logged in, they will be redirected to the SignIn Page"